 - Breadth-first Search

-Before taking part in the program, I had a 10,000 foot-view understanding of these concepts, but explaining it in detail or using these concepts to pass whiteboard tests seemed out of reach.
+Prior to taking part in the program, I had a 10,000 foot-view understanding of this and a general idea, but explaining it in detail or using these concepts to pass whiteboard tests seemed out of reach.

 Many self-taught developers will often say that they can pick up a book or read a tutorial and figure out enough to get the job done but truly learning a subject makes a huge difference.